Contributing

 pixi run tests

-# run all tests excluding very computationally demanding tests
+# run all tests excluding very computationally demanding tests or R-based tests

 pixi run tests-regular